itsezc/Encora/README.md

 Encora is based around CSS Grid, the most powerful layout system CSS has to offer, functioning on both dimensions.

 ## Components

+Encora supports a large number of components out of the box for a prestine experience, most of these have the theme "Sirocco" from Foretag

+### Web
 - [ ] Accordion
 - [x] Alert / Message
 - [ ] Badges